 5) Use bullet points to write Shopify store product descriptions

-The attention span of today’s consumers is poor which is why large blocks of content on the website don’t convert.
-The length of the description should not scare the customers, instead compel them to read, analyse the information and make an informed decision.
+The attention span of today’s consumers is poor, which is why large blocks of content on the website don’t convert.
+The report’s length should not scare the customers but compel them to read, analyze the information and make an informed decision.

-Take electronic devices for example.
+Take electronic devices, for example.
 Their product descriptions have a feature list.
-If they are broken down into bullet points, it becomes a lot easier for the customer to relate to what’s up on offer.
+If they are broken down into bullet points, it becomes easier for the customer to relate to what’s up on the offer.

-Please remember to keep the bullet points short and sweet unless of course, information is paramount and you can’t do away without being descriptive.
+Please remember to keep the bullet points short and sweet unless the information is paramount, and you can’t do away without being descriptive.

 Over to you

-Therefore, know your audience, know your product and make sure your content team’s copywriting skills are always on point!
+Therefore, know your audience, know your product, and ensure your content team’s copywriting skills are always on point!